-How do I get on-site reps to actually work with me?
+How do I get on-site sales consultants to actually work with me?

 Example situation